 Description Splitters have the insertion losses marked on packaging or in accompanying documentation.
-A 50:50 splitter will have an insertion loss of between 3 dB and 4 dB on each output 90:10 splitter will have losses of about 10 dB in the high loss output, and &lt;2 dB in the low loss output The GT10-RXU uses 1310nm optics.
+Single mode fibre loss A 50:50 splitter will have an insertion loss of between 3 dB and 4 dB on each output 90:10 splitter will have losses of about 10 dB in the high loss output and &lt;2 dB in the low loss output The GTIO-RXU transceiver uses 1310nm optics.
 Splitters used must be designed for 1310nm as the insertion loss will vary for different wavelengths.
-Single mode fibre loss A single mode fibre connected to a multi-mode input has minimal extra loss.
+The not 1310nm type is never used.
+A single mode fibre connected to a multi-mode input has minimal extra loss.
 Multi-mode fibre loss A multi-mode fibre connected to a single mode input creates large and unpredictable loss.

-4.0 CONFIDENCE TESTING DAG 6.1S CARD
+4.0 CONFIDENCE TESTING DAG 6.2S CARD

-Introduction The confidence testing is a process to determine the DAG 6.1S card is functioning correctly.
+Introduction The confidence testing is a process to determine the DAG 6.2S card is functioning correctly.

 The process also involves a card capture session, and demonstrates configuration in the style of 'What You See You Can Change', WYSYCC.

 Interface statistics are also inspected during this process.
-There is also information in this section regarding reporting of problems.

-In this chapter This chapter covers the following sections of information.
+In this chapter This section covers the following sections of information.

-• Interpreting DAG 6.1S Card LED Status
+- Interpreting DAG 6.2S Card LED Status

-• DAG 6.1S Card LED Display Functions
+- DAG 6.2S Card LED Display Functions

-Configuration in WYSYCC Style
+- Configuration in WYSYCC Style

-• dagsix Utility
+- dagsix Utility

-DAG 6.1S Card Capture Session
+- DAG 6.2S Card Capture Session

-- Inspect PoS Interface Statistics
+- Inspect POS Interface Statistics

 - Inspect 10G Ethernet Interface Statistics

 - Reporting Problems

-4.1 Interpreting DAG 6.1S Card LED Status
+4.1 Interpreting DAG 6.2S Card LED Status

-Description The DAG 6.1S has a 8 status LEDs, three blue, one green, one orange, one yellow, and two red.

-Figure Figure 4-1 shows the DAG 6.1S status LEDs.
+- Description The DAG 6.2S card has 8 status LEDs, three blue, one green, one orange, one yellow, and two red.
+LEDs labelled RESERVED may be on or off under varying circumstances and these may be disregarded. - Figure Figure 4-1 shows the typical DAG 6.2S status LEDs.

 Figure 4-1.
-DAG 6.1S Card Status LEDs.
+Typical DAG 6.2S Card Status LEDs.

-4.1 Interpreting DAG 6.1S Card LED Status, continued
+4.1 Interpreting DAG 6.2S Card LED Status, continued

-LED definitions The following table describes the LED definitions.
+LED on stages The following table describes the LED displays:

 LED Description

 LED 1 RX FPGA successfully programmed.

-LED 2 LOS: Loss of Signal; no valid optical signal seen by receiver.
+LED 2 LOS: Loss of Signal - no valid optical signal seen by receiver.

 LED 3 Reserved.

 LED 4 Reserved.

 LED 5 PCI-X FPGA successfully programmed

 LED 6 Data capture in progress.

-LED 7 Ethernet mode; OFF for PoS.
+LED 7 Ethernet mode, OFF for PoS.

 LED 8 Reserved.

-LED 9 PPS Out: Pulse Per Second Out; indicates card is sending a clock synchronization signal
+LED 9 PPS Out: Pulse Per Second Out - indicates card is sending a clock synchronization signal

-LED 10 PPS In: Pulse Per Second In; indicates card is receiving an external clock synchronization signal
+LED 10 PPS In: Pulse Per Second In - indicates card is receiving an external clock synchronization signal